awu2003/2520r-project/README.md

-# simpletype: a simple type system for R
+# strongR: a simple and stronger type system for R

 All code for the package can be found in the typechecking folder!